 To design and interpret these experiments, it is assumed that the transport is driven by local quantities.
 Moreover, we make the simplifying assumption here that poloidal quantities predominantly drive the transport.
-As a consequence, beta poloidal is matched between DIII-D and NSTX.
-As it is impossible to simultaneously match aspect ratio, collisionality, and ρ^ , three quantities known or suspected to be of primary importance in governing transport, the approach here is to match what can be matched in poloidal quantities in any two discharges and to perform two-point dimensionless scans to assess the dependence on toroidal quantities, such as gyroradius with respect to toroidal field, that are unmatched.
+As a consequence, beta poloidal is matched between DIII-D and

+NSTX, but no attempt is made to match toroidal beta.
+As it is impossible to simultaneously match aspect ratio, collisionality, and ρ^ , three quantities known or suspected to be of primary importance in governing transport, the approach here is to match what can be matched in any two discharges and to perform two-point scans to assess the dependence on those unmatched.